Comparisons12 min read

 • Grammarly Premium (annual): $144/year ($12/mo)

-QuillBot is about 30% cheaper, and you get the paraphraser, summarizer, and citation generator included — tools that students would otherwise need separate subscriptions for.
-That's significant value.
+QuillBot costs about 30% less, and you get the paraphraser, summarizer, and citation generator built in — tools you'd otherwise need separate subscriptions for.
+That's meaningful savings.

-However, many universities offer free Grammarly Premium through institutional licenses.
-Before you pay anything, check your university's writing center or IT resources page.
-If your school provides Grammarly for free, that changes the equation entirely.
+But here's the thing: many universities give free Grammarly Premium through institutional deals.
+Before you pay for anything, check your university's writing center or IT resources.
+If your school covers Grammarly, the equation changes completely.

-If you're paying out of pocket, QuillBot offers more student-specific tools per dollar.
-If your school covers Grammarly, use that and consider adding QuillBot's free tier for paraphrasing.
+Paying out of pocket?
+QuillBot gives you more student-specific tools for the money.
+Free Grammarly from your school?
+Use that and add QuillBot's free tier for paraphrasing.

-Winner: QuillBot (for out-of-pocket value) / Grammarly (if your school provides it free)
+Winner: QuillBot (for paid plans) / Grammarly (if your university covers it)

 Customer Support

-Grammarly offers email support, a comprehensive help center, and generally responds within 24-48 hours.
+Grammarly offers email support, a thorough help center, and typically responds within 24-48 hours.
 Their knowledge base is extensive and well-organized.

-QuillBot provides email support and a help center as well, but response times can be slower (48-72 hours in my experience), and the knowledge base is less detailed.
-Community forums and Reddit threads are often more helpful for QuillBot troubleshooting than official channels.
+QuillBot provides email support and a help center too, but response times tend to be slower (48-72 hours based on my experience).
+The knowledge base is less detailed.
+Community forums and Reddit threads often help more than official QuillBot channels.

-Neither tool offers live chat or phone support on consumer plans.
+Neither offers live chat or phone support on basic consumer plans.

 Winner: Grammarly